uber-web/math.gl/docs/README.md

 ## History

 - The core classes were originally developed as part of luma.gl v4 to provide a basic 3D math library for the luma.gl and deck.gl frameworks.
-- math.gl was then broken out into its own module to allow it to mature in terms of functionality and stability and make it a proper home for additional 3D and Geospatial modules.
+- math.gl was then broken out into its own repository to ensure it remained an independently usable set of 3D and Geospatial math modules.
 - parts of the Cesium math library were ported and published as independently usable math.gl modules (the geospatial and culling modules).
 This was a collaboration with the Cesium team around 3D Tiles support in loaders.gl,
 - Additional geospatial modules have gradually been added to support more advanced use cases for deck.gl.